 Not at all!
 The insurance industry is large, diverse, and competitive.
 Though all companies seek to mitigate risk, they use different standards from one to the other.
 Some companies are more comfortable with assuming hereditary risks than others.
 Some will only consider the medical history of your parents, rather than your siblings.
 The sort of history which might get you a “Standard” rating at one company, could get you a “Preferred” at another.

 An insurance agent can help you navigate through the different policies and insurers to find the right policy for you.
 And remember: The most important factor in what sort of coverage you are offered remains your own health.
-If you have adverse family history, you’ll need to work on this area a little more diligently.
+If you have an adverse family history, you’ll need to work on this area a little more diligently.

 So, take good care of yourself, not only to increase your chances of getting coverage, but to increase your chances of beating heredity.
 Remember that heredity is not preordination.
-You are not doomed by the past to an unhealthy future.
+You are not doomed from the past to an unhealthy future.
 Just like insurance companies reduce their risks, so too can you.
 Take these steps to make yourself a more attractive candidate for a good policy:

 avoid illegal drugs and avoid prescription dependency